-All NHD applicants must submit the following written materials in addition to the project.
-A guide to the requirements for each of these items is provided below; for complete rules and guidelines, see the NHD Rule Book.
+All applicants must submit the following written materials in addition to creating the project itself.
+These materials must be submitted with the online Project Application, due January 15, 2025.
+This guide provides a brief overview of the requirements; see the NHD Rule Book for complete rules.